 In women who undergo multiple breast implant revision surgeries for capsular contraction, the overlying soft tissue becomes increasingly thinner and results in more visibility of the implant, with risk of palpability and rippling.
 This can often be improved by the addition of fat grafting to the breast envelope at the time of a breast implant revision procedure.

-If the shell of a breast implants ruptures, the implant may deflate or deform which will require revision breast implant surgery.
-With rupture of saline implants there is an obvious decrease in size of the breast like a deflating balloon, however with silicone implants this is more difficult to detect.
-Women may notice discomfort or pain in their breast or slight change in shape due to the underlying ruptured implant.
+If the shell of a breast implant ruptures, the implant may deflate or deform which will require revision breast implant surgery.
+With rupture of saline implants, there is an obvious decrease in size of the breast like a deflating balloon, however, with silicone implants, this is more difficult to detect.
+You may notice discomfort or pain in their breast or slight change in shape due to the underlying ruptured implant.

 It is important to realize that breast implants don’t last forever.
 Eventually, all implants will develop a crack or tear in the outer shell (implant failure) which will require some form of revision breast implant surgery.